Use Cases How It Works Agent Deliberation Security Blog Docs Pricing Login Get Started →

 • Package cache (Redis, encrypted)

 Untrusted by default.
 Receives only compiled derivatives — signed, scoped, TTL-bounded.
-Content is injected into the AI tool's in-memory context only.
-Never written to disk.
+Whether the AI tool is Claude Code, Cursor, VS Code, Windsurf, Claude.ai, or ChatGPT, the contract is identical: in-memory context only, never written to disk.

 • ·Compiled package (opaque derivative)